Northwest Airlines Flight 327: Incident

 In the WomensWallStreet articles, Jacobsen detailed the activity she took to be suspicious.
 She claimed that before boarding, the men did not interact or seem to be part of a group.
 Further, she claimed that during boarding, each man made eye contact with each of the others and nodded as if in agreement.
 One man, who wore an orthopedic shoe, complained loudly, just before takeoff, that he needed to switch seats.
 Once in flight, one of the men took a large McDonald's bag to a lavatory, exiting with the bag nearly empty, and giving the thumbs up sign as he passed two other suspicious men.
 Some of the other men also took objects with them to the lavatory, such as a mass of cloth, a camera, and a cell phone.
 Throughout the flight, the men would get up in unison, walk to the lavatories, and congregate in the aisles in groups of two and three.
 One of the men, wearing a suit and sunglasses, stood a foot or so away from the cockpit door.
 When the captain announced clearance for landing, seven of the men stood in unison and went to the lavatory, each taking about four minutes.
 The last man to exit the lavatory supposedly dragged his forefinger across his neck as he passed one of the other men, mouthing the word "No."

 Upon arriving in Los Angeles, the 14 men that Jacobsen saw were detained for questioning and identity verification.
 The Federal Air Marshal Service concluded that they were Syrian band members en route to a San Diego casino to perform.
 Jacobsen claims, however, that only two of the men were briefly investigated and nobody has determined where the men went after leaving the airport.
-The Sycuan Casino & Resort confirmed that Syrian singer Nour Mhanna performed there two days later, and that he brought his own backup band.